 Summer is right around the corner, and soon we will get to send our kids away to summer camp.
 Yay!

-1. Pick the right camp for your kid
+1. Consider your kid

+Remember, this is not about you.
 You may have fabulous memories of Camp Crystal Lake, but that doesn’t mean your kids will have the same experience.
 Rather than force them into what could be a terrifying week, take some time to discuss their expectations of camp.
 You have plenty of choices:

 - Science camps